prody/ProDy-website/tutorials/cavitracer_tutorial/ensemblePDB.rst

    names are: PDB_id+_Parameters_All_channels.txt

-Calculating overlaping channel regions accross PDB structures
+Calculating overlapping channel regions across PDB structures
 -------------------------------------------------------------------------------

 Now, we will select files for analysis.
 In our case, we will select files with